na-na-hi/renget/archive/tgslop.md

 >{artist} isn't working!
 In general, artists have to have a certain high volume on the internet to affect the robot.
 There also seems to be a bias against living artists, probably to avoid lawsuits.
 Start with the simplest prompt possible to make sure you're not contradicting the artist's style with other prompts.
 Please point out artists that work well so they can be added to the artists section.

+>Negative prompts don't work!
+Yeah, they don't unfortunately.
+Maybe in a future update.
+Until then you need to find positive ways of saying the same thing.
+And yes, Bing will try to tell you things like using double hyphens before a prompt will eliminate it, but it's lying.

 ## Fantasy Styles

->1980s high fantasy gouache painting by brothers Hildebrandt
+- 1980s high fantasy gouache painting by the Brothers Hildebrandt
->1970s fantasy art, oil painting
+- 1970s fantasy art, oil painting
->Dungeons and Dragons, Conan the Barbarian style, comic book
+- Dungeons and Dragons, Conan the Barbarian style, comic book
->Faded oil painting, style of a fantasy book cover circa 1985
+- Faded oil painting, style of a fantasy book cover circa 1985
->dark fantasy art, acylic painting
+- dark fantasy art, acrylic painting
->atmospheric, mike mignola artstyle, mild colors, high quality dark fantasy painting with thick black outlines, low color saturation, line threading, and sharp edges
+- atmospheric, mike mignola art style, mild colors, high quality dark fantasy painting with thick black outlines, low color saturation, line threading, and sharp edges

 ## Multimedia Styles

+- anime (See also "Eastern Artists" below)
->1980's anime ova style dark fantasy line art
+	- 1980's anime ova style dark fantasy line art
->Japanese anime impressionist, detailed and intricate illustration, soft watercolors
+	- Japanese anime impressionist, detailed and intricate illustration, soft watercolors
->a grainy cel-shaded highly-detailed reference photo of <x\>, 90's anime
+	- a grainy cel-shaded highly-detailed reference photo of <x\>, 90's anime
->chibi anime art style
+	- chibi anime art style
+- games
+	- <game engine\> screenshot
->hand drawn, watercolor, pen, fantasy, illustrated by Akihiko Yoshida and Junko Kawano, anime, video game concept art, colored
+	- hand drawn, watercolor, pen, fantasy, illustrated by Akihiko Yoshida and Junko Kawano, anime, video game concept art, colored
->PC Engine adventure game on a CRT
+	- PC Engine adventure game on a CRT
->concept art for Darkest Dungeon, digital color drawing in the style of Mike Mignola, dark fantasy ambiance, eyes in shadow, \[character description], \[background description (optional)]
+	- concept art for Darkest Dungeon, digital color drawing in the style of Mike Mignola, dark fantasy ambiance, eyes in shadow, \[character description], \[background description (optional)]
->heroes of might and magic 1 low resolution retro DOS screenshot pixel art
+	- heroes of might and magic 1 low resolution retro DOS screenshot pixel art

 ## /tg/ prompts